Outdoor Research Meteor Mitts

 Here's what other sites are saying:

+On Sale.
 Free Shipping.
 Outdoor Research Meteor Mitt FEATURES of the Outdoor Research Meteor Mitt Durable Waterproof Breathable Wicking Removable Liner Pre-Curved Box Construction SuperCinch Gauntlet Closure Ladder-Lock Wrist Cinch Heat Pack Pocket on Back of Liner Flip-Top Finger and Thumb Cover on Liner Magnetic Flip-Top Retention Points Pull Loop SPECIFICATIONS of the Outdoor Research Meteor Mitt Weight: per pair: (L): 10.3 oz / 291 g Ventia Dry insert, 100% nylon shell Alpen Grip LT palm 100% polyester 300 weight fleece liner This product can only be shipped within the United States.
 Please don't hate us.

 If your old OR mitts are looking a little shabby, replace them with the same tried and true mitten perfection of the Outdoor Research Meteor Mitts.
 These snow mittens are waterproof and breathable to keep hands dry during long blissful days spent skiing, snowboarding and snowmobiling.
 The removable fleece liners keep fingers toasty and help them dry quickly when you hang em up at the end of the day.
 The liner glove includes a pocket for disposable handwarmer packets and has a fold-back flap that frees fingers for detailed work around the campsite.
 The wrist cinch and cuff cinch block out snow with a double barrier of pow-stopping security and the wrist lanyards are removable if you trust yourself enough not to drop them from the chairlift.